Culture Courses

 ANT 340 - Culture and Environment

-Compares different adaptive strategies of cultures from around the world and seeks understanding of ethical and social values different groups have related to the environment.
+Compares different adaptive strategies of cultures from around the world and seeks an understanding of ethical and social values different groups have related to the environment.
 Attention is focused on how humans relied on cultural mechanisms in the past to adapt and change their physical and natural environment.
 Fulfills Cultures - Global Perspectives.
 Part of the Sustainability Issue.
 Offered each semester.
 Prerequisites: Junior Standing, WRT 150, and either Historical Analysis or US Diversity.
 3 cr.

 ANT 345 - Perspectives on Globalization